 With increasing complexity of farming operations due to more regulatory demands, compressed margins and, in many cases, a larger scale of operations, the need for growers to know exactly where they stand at any given point during the season has increased as well.
 And not only do growers have more need for accurate information, their farming partners such as agronomists, input suppliers and financial service providers do too.

-In the 20th century most of the record keeping used to get done on paper and communication was centred around phone calls, faxes or CB-radio.
+In the 20th century most of the record keeping used to get done on paper and communication was centered around phone calls, faxes or CB-radio.
 This has changed a lot since most of us gave our last 10-7 and switched to mobile phones.
 By using cloud-connected smart phones in combination with computer-based software, growers and their suppliers have been able to channel multiple modes of record keeping and multiple ways of communication into one platform that takes care of all of these tasks and that negates the need to enter data twice or to separately communicate data to stakeholders that has already been entered.

 As with any technological advancement, however, there have been early adopters as well some growers and stakeholders that have not made a switch yet.
 With all the proven benefits, why is it that not everyone has taken advantage of one of the many new platforms available?